waikereru/waikereru.github.io/_pages/team.md

 When Anne and Jeremy Salmond first visited Longbush together in 1970 after a family picnic at Longbush Reserve, they were struck by its beauty.

-**[Jeremy Salmond](https://salmondreed.co.nz/about#jeremy-salmond)** is a conservation architect and founding partner of [Salmond Reed Architects](http://salmondreed.co.nz/) in Auckland.
-He is the author of Old New Zealand Houses 1800-1940 and is a former Chairman of [ICOMOS](http://www.icomos.org.nz/) (International Commission of Monuments and Sites) in New Zealand, and has been awarded the Queen’s Service Order and the NZIA Gold Medal.
+**[Jeremy Salmond](https://salmondreed.co.nz/about#jeremy-salmond)** was a conservation architect and founding partner of [Salmond Reed Architects](http://salmondreed.co.nz/) in Auckland.
+He was the author of Old New Zealand Houses 1800-1940, a former Chairman of [ICOMOS](http://www.icomos.org.nz/) (International Commission of Monuments and Sites) in New Zealand, and was awarded the Queen’s Service Order and the NZIA Gold Medal.

 {% include figure image_path="/assets/images/people/PeopleJeremySalmond.jpg" %}